-A North Texas Santa put the entire staff at Methodist Dallas Medical Center on the “nice list” to thank them for saving his wife’s life with a liver transplant.
+A North Texas Santa spread Christmas cheer at Methodist Dallas Medical Center, posing for photos at the staff holiday party and putting the entire team on the “nice list” for saving his wife’s life with a liver transplant.

 Lisa McDonald, who sometimes plays Mrs. Claus to her husband’s St. Nick, credits the Methodist Dallas staff for putting her on the path to recovery this spring after her transformative transplant.